nc543/life/linux/bash/bash.md

 * 工作目錄 as set by cd, pushd, or popd, or 繼承 the shell at invocation
 * the  file  creation  mode mask as set by umask or 繼承自 the shell's parent
 * current traps set by trap
-* shell parameters that are set by variable assignment or with set or inherited from the shell's parent in the environment
+* shell parameters that are set by 變數 assignment or with set or inherited from the shell's parent in the environment
 * shell  functions  defined during execution or inherited from the shell's parent in the environment
 * options enabled at invocation (either by default  or  with  command-line arguments) or by set
 * options enabled by shopt